NickolasBoyer/willwillems/posts/store-design-in-svelte.md

 3. The API request is made.
 4. On succes or error respectively `RECEIVE_USERS_SUCCESS` and `RECEIVE_USERS_ERROR` are committed passing along the relevant data.

-Let's see what these commits do, I've excluded the other commits here:
+Let's see what these commits do.
+I've excluded the other commits:

 ```js
  export default {